The Beach Boys: Carl's death, name litigation, and The Smile Sessions

-That's Why God Made the Radio and brief reunion tour
+That's Why God Made the Radio and reunion tour

-On October 31, 2011, Capitol released a compilation and box set dedicated to Smile in the form of The Smile Sessions.
-The album garnered universal critical acclaim and charted in both the US Billboard and UK top 30.
-It went on to win Best Historical Album at the 2013 Grammy Awards.

-On December 16, 2011, it was announced that Wilson, Love, Jardine, Johnston and David Marks would reunite for a new album and 50th anniversary tour.
-On February 12, 2012, the Beach Boys performed at the 2012 Grammy Awards, in what was billed as a "special performance" by organizers.
+On December 16, 2011, it was announced that Wilson, Love, Jardine, Johnston, and David Marks would reunite for a new album and 50th anniversary tour.
+On February 12, 2012, the Beach Boys performed at the 2012 Grammy Awards.
 It marked the group's first live performance to include Wilson since 1996, Jardine since 1998, and Marks since 1999.
-Released on June 5, That's Why God Made the Radio debuted at number 3 on the U.S. charts, expanding the group's span of Billboard 200 top-ten albums across 49 years and one week, passing the Beatles with 47 years of top-ten albums.
+A new studio album, That's Why God Made the Radio, was released on July 5; it debuted at number 3 on the Billboard 200, expanding the group's span of top-ten albums there across 49 years and one week, passing the Beatles with 47 years of top-ten albums.
 Critics generally regarded the album as an "uneven" collection, with most of the praise centered on its closing musical suite.

-The reunion tour ended in September 2012 as planned, but amid erroneous rumors that Love had dismissed Wilson from the Beach Boys.
-Love and Johnston continued to perform under the Beach Boys name, while Wilson, Jardine, and Marks continued to tour as a trio, and a subsequent tour with guitarist Jeff Beck also included Blondie Chaplin at select dates.